 9) Buy local.

-Much of the oil pulled out of the ground is destined to be used for transportation.
-Buying local means the goods you purchase don’t need to be driven cross-country or flown across the globe.
+Much of the oil pulled out of the ground is destined to be used for transportation purposes.
+Buying local means the goods you purchase don’t need to be driven cross-country or flown across the globe before they end up in your home.

 10) Demand renewable energy from your government.

 While there are a number of tax benefits for households pursuing clean energy, we need more support.
-Contact your representatives and demonstrate your values.
+Contact your representatives and demonstrate your values to make the changemakers listen.